 West Alexandria is a very small village located in the state of Ohio.
-With a population of 1,341 people and two constituent neighborhoods, West Alexandria is the 515th largest community in Ohio.
-West Alexandria has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,325 people and two constituent neighborhoods, West Alexandria is the 515th largest community in Ohio.

-West Alexandria is a blue-collar town, with 36.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, West Alexandria is a village of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in West Alexandria who work in office and administrative support (13.90%), sales jobs (9.48%), and food service (8.57%).
+West Alexandria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, West Alexandria is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in West Alexandria who work in office and administrative support (12.85%), sales jobs (9.31%), and teaching (8.42%).

 As is often the case in a small village, West Alexandria doesn't have a public transportation system that people use for their commute.

 The people who call West Alexandria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Alexandria residents report their race to be White, followed by Asian.
-Important ancestries of people in West Alexandria include Irish, English, French , and Hungarian.
+Important ancestries of people in West Alexandria include German, Irish, Scottish, English, and Polish.

 The most common language spoken in West Alexandria is English.
-Other important languages spoken here include Hindi and Chinese.
+Other important languages spoken here include Spanish and Polish.